Work equipment

 Example of declaration of conformity :

-CE certification: it stands for “Conformité Européenne” and it certifies that the product complies with the essential safety, health and environmental protection requirements defined by European legislation.
-This involves the intervention of a certification body, which will issue a certificate after assessing the equipment’s conformity with European Union legislation.
+CE certification: it stands for “Conformité Européenne” – European Conformity – and it certifies that the product complies with the essential safety, health and environmental protection requirements defined by European Union legislation.
+This usually involves the intervention of a third party notified certification body.
+The CE marking allows a product to be placed on the European Union market regardless of its country of manufacture.

-European conformity and China Export: the CE logo for compliance with European standards is very similar to the China Export logo, which does not represent any form of official certification or compliance with European Union standards.
+European conformity and China Export: the CE logo for compliance with European Union legal requirements and safety standards is very similar to the China Export logo, which does not represent any form of official certification or compliance with European Union requirements and standards.

 Like new work equipment, second-hand work equipment must meet the essential health and safety requirements.
-The head of the unit must ensure that a declaration of conformity or CE certification, as well as a user manual, are available.
-In the absence of a declaration of conformity or CE certification, an approved certification body must assess the work equipment in question.
+The head of the unit must ensure that a declaration of conformity and CE certification, as well as a user manual, are available.
+In the absence of a declaration of conformity and CE certification, an approved certification body must assess the work equipment in question.

 Homemade work equipment refers to any tool, machine, or installation that is designed, manufactured, modified, or assembled by an individual or team within EPFL, rather than purchased from a commercial manufacturer.